thomd/on-webpack/README.md

     }
 ```

-You can print the browsers via
+You can print the so specified browsers via

     npm browserslist "last 2 versions, > 1%"